harryosmar/what-do-i-learn-today/21-01-2019/readme.md

 > Question : How this is happened ?
 How the commits is not accessable from branch/tag ?

 > Answer : When You do `git hard reset commit-hashcode` or `squash` the commits become one.
-All the previos commits still there.
+All the previous commits still there.
 Git still keep it.
-That's is way so hard to lose data in git repository.
+That is why, is so hard to lose data in git repository.
 You can try `git reflog` command to set the changes in your branches commits.

 Solution to fix `*unreachable objects*